ajomuch92/rolling-bottom-bar-flutter/README.md

 This packages, based on this [demo](https://codepen.io/kaboc/pen/eYJbbop) by [Kabo](https://codepen.io/kaboc) showing a bottom bar with a dynamic ball indicator.

+### New Features 💥
+* Capability to avoid the bottom bar shadow by flat property on false
+* Setting active color by each item define on color property of RollingBottomBarItem widget
 ## Demo

 <img src="https://raw.githubusercontent.com/ajomuch92/rolling-bottom-bar-flutter/master/assets/demo.gif" width="300" />